 Most consultancies will expect you to bill 70-95% of your 40 hours per week, depending upon the industry and your level of seniority.
 You should probably know what this goal is so that you can balance out non-billable tasks you still need to accomplish.
 Most consultants won't bill 40 hours a week every week, especially as you advance.
 Non-billable time will include supporting sales efforts, team management, time entry, training, internal meetings, project estimation, and creating project proposals.

 You will be judged, evaluated, perhaps even compensated based on your utilization goals.
 While utilization is the factor you'll be reminded of the most, it should not define your success as a consultant or your career progress.
 If you sense that a consultancy only awards/advances people who work the most hours, perhaps this isn't the place for you.
-While profitable, squeezing maximum billable hours with no regard to work-life balance is not ethical or empathic.
-It also sifts out diversity, and jokes about slacking off if you only billed 40 hours should be a red flag.
+While profitable, squeezing maximum billable hours with no regard to work-life balance is not ethical or empathetic.
+Maximizing utilization has a negative impact on diversity.
+Jokes about slacking off if you only billed 40 hours should be a red flag.

 A consultancy will be happy to see you bill 55 hours a week, but everyone should know this is not sustainable or empathetic.
 It's sometimes a requirement, but should not be a pattern.
 A responsible consultant manager, with empathy for work-life balance, should trade excess billable hours in a week for time off the next week.
 This is not guaranteed or common.
 Consultancies employing FTEs like to play fast and loose with the legal definition of "full time employee" and overtime compensation regulations.